yeojz/otplib/apps/docs/guide/getting-started.md

   digits: 6, // 6, 7, or 8 digits
   period: 30, // Time step in seconds (default: 30)
   epoch: Date.now() / 1000, // Current Unix timestamp in seconds
-});
+  format: "detailed", // Return { token, timeStep, epoch } instead of a string });

 // Verification with tolerance